 and the life everlasting.
 Amen.

-AMENDED AND RESTATED BYLAWS OF THE CHURCH IN ST. AMANT
+AMENDED AND RESTATED BYLAWS OF THE CHURCH INTERNATIONAL ST. AMANT

 NAME AND PRINCIPAL OFFICE